aarong/feedme-server-core/README.md

 - `params.feedData` (optional Object) A reference to the feed data with the deltas applied.
 The library will generate a spec-compliant hash of the feed data and distribute it with the action revelation.
-Note that the library does _not_ check whether previously-passed feed data, with deltas applied, is consistent with the feed data specified here -- it is up to the application to ensure validity.
+The library does not check whether previously-passed feed data, with deltas applied, is consistent with the feed data specified here.
+It is up to the application to ensure validity.
   If this parameter is present, then `params.feedMd5` must not be present; if neither parameter is present, then clients will not be sent a hash for feed data integrity verification.

 Errors thrown: